----------------------

 Everyone knows that smoking is harmful, but what many people don't

-realize is that secondhand smoke can also be extremely hazardous
+realize is that secondhand smoke can also be extremely hazardous to

-to health of non-smokers.
+health of non-smokers.

-Recent findings about the harmful
+Recent findings about

-effects of secondhand smoke:
+the harmful effects of secondhand smoke:

 |

-It is a Group
+It is a Group A carcinogen -- a

-to cause cancer in humans for which
+substance known to cause cancer in humans

-there is no safe level of exposure.
+for which there is no safe level of exposure.

 |